wrightid/maplecroft-de-test/README.md

 de-test.postman_environment.json
 ```

-and then send the the login request, this will set the token variable automatically and you should then
+Once imported send the login request to automatically populate the access_token variable.
+You should now
-be able to use the users and site request to list data.
+be able to use the `Users` and `Sites` request to list data.

-However, if you don't want to use postman or are not familiar with it then the instructions below show the general process.
+However, if you don't want to use postman or are not familiar with it then the instructions below demonstrate the general process.

 The project uses Java Web Tokens to manage authentication, go ahead and obtain a token from the login page